dima74/factorio-mods-localization/README.md

 ## Detailed description of how it works
 0. Mod author has mod repository on GitHub
-1. Mod author installs GitHub app (for his mod repository)
+1. Mod author installs GitHub app (for mod repository)
-2. Our service creates subdirectory in our Crowdin project and upload original strings and existing translations into it
+2. Our service creates subdirectory in our Crowdin project and upload original english strings and existing translations into it
-3. Every week our service takes strings from Crowdin and make commit to GitHub repository (if there are any changes)
+3. Every week our service takes translated strings from Crowdin and make commit to GitHub repository (if there are any changes)
 4. Every time original (locale/en) strings are changed, our service changes appropriate strings on Crowdin